 If your student has dietary or other restrictions that you would prefer we NOT serve them a school lunch, please notify email@example.com.

 Unpaid Meal Policy

-If a student has unpaid meal charges in excess of $10, the lunch staff will offer them something to eat, but will not serve them a full meal until the meal charges are paid.
+If a student has unpaid meal charges in excess of $10, the lunch staff will offer them fruit and/or vegetables and/or milk, but will not serve them a full meal until the meal charges are paid.